Josh-moreton/octarine-capital/content/privacy.md

 ## Contact Us

-If you have questions about this privacy policy, please contact us at [info@octarinecapital.com](mailto:info@octarinecapital.com).
+If you have questions about this privacy policy, please contact us at [info@octarine.capital](mailto:info@octarine.capital).